 The Art Law Review: Germany

 Germany has many internationally recognised world-class public museums, a growing number of superb private museums and a thriving contemporary art scene.
-Nevertheless, from a global perspective and compared to markets like China or the United States, the German art market is relatively small, according to the Art Basel and UBS report The Art Market 2020, with only slightly more than 2 per cent of worldwide turnover being made in Germany.2 One of the highlights in the UBS report regarding the emerging online art market is that German collectors seem to be open to buying art online, even in the higher price segments.3
+Nevertheless, from a global perspective and compared to markets like China and the United States, the German art market is relatively small, according to the Art Basel and UBS report The Art Market 2020, with only slightly more than 2 per cent of worldwide turnover being made in Germany.2 One of the highlights in the UBS report regarding the emerging online art market is that German collectors seem to be open to buying art online, even in the higher price segments.3

 The year in review

-Three major issues are currently being discussed – and criticised – by German art market participants and by art law policymakers, since these issues are considered to be competitive disadvantages for the art market in Germany.
+Three major issues are currently being discussed – and criticised – by German art market participants and by art law policymakers, as these issues are considered to be competitive disadvantages for the art market in Germany.

 - On 1 January 2014, the value added tax (VAT) rate in Germany on sales of artworks increased from 7 per cent to 19 per cent.
 This topic reappeared at the top of the agenda during the covid-19 pandemic as the rate of VAT was temporarily reduced.
 However, this was not turned into a permanently lowered VAT rate.

 i Title in art